Kriegslustig/kriegslustig-lightbox/README.md

 # kriegslustig-lightbox
-A simple meteor package that defines a template 'kriegslustig-lightbox'
+A simple meteor package that defines a template 'kriegslustigLightbox'

-# Installation
+# Install
 `meteor add kriegslustig:lightbox`

-# Usage
+# Use
 kriegslustig:lightbox simply defines a template 'kriegslustigLightbox'.
 After you have installed it you can use it anywhere.

 ```